 If your credit score looks like a bad cholesterol reading, there are ways to improve it, such as lowering your credit card balances, paying your bills on time, and fixing any errors on your credit report.

-The sooner you repay student loans, the sooner you’ll free up your income and the more your credit score will improve.
+The sooner you repay student loans, the sooner you’ll free up your income, and the more your credit score will improve.

 If you have the means, pay more than the monthly minimum payment, which will save you interest in the long run.

 If you’re in a position where you need to lower your monthly payment, you can look into student loan refinancing options through private lenders.
-If you have federal student loans, the Federal Student Aid Office can work with you to development a repayment plan.
+If you have federal student loans, the Federal Student Aid Office can work with you to develop a repayment plan.